 He then learned from Timucuan Indians that a group of white men were on the beach a few miles south of St. Augustine.
 He marched with 70 soldiers to where an inlet had blocked 127 of the shipwrecked Frenchmen trying to get back to Fort Caroline (5 on map).

 With a captured Frenchman as translator, Menéndez described how Fort Caroline had been captured and urged the French to surrender.
 Rumors to the contrary, he made no promises as to sparing them.
-Having lost most of their food and weapons in the shipwreck, they did surrender.
-However, when Menéndez then demanded that they give up their Protestant faith and accept Catholicism, they refused.
+Having lost most of their food and weapons in the shipwreck, the French did surrender.
+Francisco Mendoza, the Chaplain accompaning Menéndez, requested the chance to offer survival for those found to be Catholics, most refused.
 111 Frenchmen were killed.
 Only sixteen were spared - a few who professed being Catholic, some impressed Breton sailors, and four artisans needed at St. Augustine.

 Two weeks later the sequence of events was repeated.
 More French survivors appeared at the inlet, including Jean Ribault.
-On October 12 Ribault and his men surrendered and met their fate, again refusing to give up their faith.
+On October 12 Ribault and his men surrendered and met their fate.
 This time 134 were killed.
 From that time, the inlet was called Matanzas -- meaning "slaughters" in Spanish.